Making an offer before selling your existing home

 Cash house buyer

 If you would struggle to afford mortgage repayments and a bridging loan, or you simply don’t want the hassle of a cross over with the two properties, you could consider a quick, guaranteed sale to a genuine cash home buyer.
-Because a cash home buying company doesn’t rely on investors or mortgages, they can purchase your current property in as little as a week, or on a date of your choice to tie in with the purchase of your new property.
+A cash home buying company doesn’t rely on investors or mortgages.
+This means they can purchase your current property in as little as a week.

 Rent out your current property

-If you’re struggling to sell your current property, you could consider whether there’s potential to change your current mortgage to a buy-to-let mortgage and keep your existing home as a rental property.
-You will still need to provide a deposit to buy your next property though, so you’ll need to either have considerable savings or another way of raising the deposit without the sale of your current home.
+If you’re struggling to sell your current property, you could consider renting it out.
+To do this you would need to change your current mortgage to a buy-to-let mortgage.
+You will need a deposit to buy your next property, so you’ll need to have a way of doing this.

 Ultimately, it may be possible to make an offer on a house before selling your existing home, but you will always be in a much weaker position than someone who is chain-free or has already sold their current home.
 If you are serious about the property you hope to buy, it would always be advisable to ensure you’re in a proceedable position before making an offer.